Maypher/Vector-Interior-Design/README.md

 # Deployment

 Push all changes to the main branch.
 A github action is setup to build the docker image, push it to the VPS and deploy the application.

+## Registry

+Since the easiest way to update a docker container is to upload the image to a registry and all registries charge for the storage than it is required for this project I have setup a self hosted registry in the same VPS that's running the website at the url `REGISTRY_URL` env variable.
+All you have to do to create a new version is push the changes to the master branch.

+To deploy the registry go to the [Dockerfile folder](/registry/Dockerfile), run `docker build . --target base` and deploy it with `docker run --mount type=bind,src=${PWD}/password,dst=/auth/htpasswd vector-registry`.
+The htpasswd file must contain the username and password in the following format `username:password-bcrypt-hash`. **Important to note that it requires the hash not the actual password**.

+All services are tagged with `service:latest` and the production [docker-compose.prod.yml](/docker-compose.prod.yml) pulls from this image so all commits will update the service.
+To keep some backups just in case an additional tag is added to every service which are defined by the `ADMIN_BACKEND_TAG`, `USER_BACKEND_TAG`, `ADMIN_FRONTEND_TAG`, `USER_FRONTEND_TAG`, `DATABASE_TAG`, and `NGINX_TAG` environment variables respectively.
+Recommended to use Semantic Versioning but anything will do.

+Since uploading images can get storage heavy really quick I have setup a helper script that **will only keep the latests 5 versions of an image**.
+To run it go to [the script](/registry/cleanup/registry.py) and run `registry.py -l "username:password" -r REGISTRY_URL --delete --num 5 --keep-tags "latest"`.